Poole VTS

 To enquire about processes and forms for other controlled activities (including import/export of dangerous goods etc.), email vts@phc.co.uk in the first instance.

-Pre Arrival Pack and Return Form for Masters
+Pre Arrival Pack and Return Form for Masters – including a helpful short briefing pack on local procedures for ships in port

 Bunkering Notification